Posted on May 31, 2013

 Summary of Federal Law

-In 1994, Congress adopted the Violent Crime Control and Law Enforcement Act, making it unlawful to transfer or possess a “large capacity ammunition feeding device” not lawfully possessed on or before the law’s enactment.15 The law also banned the manufacture, transfer and possession of semi-automatic assault weapons.16 The law was adopted with a sunset clause, however, and expired in 2004, despite overwhelming public support for its renewal.
+In 1994, Congress adopted the Violent Crime Control and Law Enforcement Act, making it unlawful to transfer or possess a “large capacity ammunition feeding device” not lawfully possessed on or before the law’s enactment.15 The law also banned the manufacture, transfer and possession of semi-automatic assault weapons.
+See our summary on Assault Weapons for more information.
+The law was adopted with a sunset clause, however, and expired in 2004, despite overwhelming public support for its renewal.
 Thus, large capacity ammunition magazines and assault weapons that were formerly banned under the federal law are now legal unless banned by state or local law.

 Bans on large capacity ammunition magazines–whether they contain grandfather provisions or not–do not present a problem under the Takings Clause of the Fifth Amendment.